reno-router/reno/README.template.md

 ### Nested Routers

-Like most other HTTP routing libraries that you know and love, Reno supports nested routers; you can use wildcard suffixes (`"*"`) to group routers by a common path segment:
+Like most other HTTP routing libraries that you know and love, Reno supports nested routers; you can use wildcards (`"*"`) as suffixes to group routers by a common path segment:

 ```ts
 const routes = createRouteMap([